 The principle of common but differentiated responsibilities indicates that developed States should cooperate with developing States and provide the necessary climate finance for climate action that upholds child rights.
 This is in line with the international climate commitments that developed States have undertaken.
 In particular, despite the link between various financing mechanisms including on sustainable development, climate finance provided by developed States should be new and additional to other financial flows that support children’s rights.
 It should also be transparent and avoid tracking challenges such as double counting.

-The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation measures has discriminatory effects on children who live in settings where more adaptation measures are needed.
-States should bridge the global climate finance gap, with a view to equal distribution.
-Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities especially children and their rights.

-States should facilitate access to information for affected communities, especially children, on activities supported by climate finance.
+The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation and loss and damage measures has discriminatory effects on children who live in settings where more adaptation measures are needed or are confronted with the limitation of adaptation due to slow onset events and extreme weather events.
+States should bridge the global climate finance gap, with a view to [balanced] distribution.
+Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities especially children and their rights.Comentario GAA: La Decision 2/CP.19 reconoce pérdidas y daños por los efectos adversos del cambio climático, así como limitaciones en la adaptación, “Also acknowledging that loss and damage associated with the adverse effects of climate change includes, and in some cases involves more than, that which can be reduced by adaptation,” En la COP27 se adoptó la decisión histórica de crear un mecanismo financiero para abordar L&D, por lo que es muy importante poder incorporar un human rights / child-based approach en las discusiones.
+States should facilitate access including to information for affected communities, especially children, on activities supported by climate finance.
 Such information should include possibilities for lodging complaints about alleged violations of child rights.
 States should devolve decision-making on climate finance to strengthen participation of beneficiary communities especially children.
 States should subject the approval and execution of climate finance to a child rights impact assessment to prevent and address financed mitigation and adaptation measures that could lead to violation of children’s rights.

+Comentario GAA: Es importante reconocer barreras de acceso a financiamiento adicionales a la información, lo cual puede incluir dificultades de acceso directo a comunidades y poblaciones más vulnerables, requisitos técnicos en la formulación de proyectos, tiempos requeridos para surtir los procesos entre otros.

 Children are calling on the collective actions of States.
 According to one child consulted for the present general comment, “global warming and other problems cannot be solved unless there is global cooperation.”